De este lado también hay sueños (there are dreams on this side of the border too)

 In what started as a Senate bill largely based on cracking the whip on sanctuary cities, undocumented immigrants found themselves at the mercy of state representatives.
 Prior to the bill’s hearing, many amendments were added directly attacking the undocumented community.

-Senate Bill 4, “effectively deputizes state and local law enforcement agencies to enforce immigration laws,” said Kate Lincoln-Goldfinch, Austin immigration attorney..
+Senate Bill 4 (SB 4), “effectively deputizes state and local law enforcement agencies to enforce immigration laws,” said Kate Lincoln-Goldfinch, Austin immigration attorney.
 This bill creates a state mandate agencies would have to follow, which no organization on or off campus would be able to combat.
 Failure to follow would result in a revocation of state funding.

-DACA, according to the student aid for undocumented students outline, is the name used for a process announced by the Secretary of Homeland Security on June 15, 2012.
-People who came to the United States at a young age, who met several key guidelines, may contact U.S. Citizenship and Immigration Services, a component of the Department of Homeland Security, to request consideration for deferred action.
+DACA, according to the Student Aid for Undocumented Students outline, is the name used for a process that was announced by the Secretary of Homeland Security on June 15, 2012.
+People who came to the United States at a young age and also met several key guidelines, may contact U.S. Citizenship and Immigration Services, a component of the Department of Homeland Security, to request consideration for deferred action.

 Deferred action does not provide an individual with lawful status, but recipients may obtain work authorization.
-This is what all immigrants hope for—a chance.
+All immigrants hope for a chance but with the rise of ICE agents and the recruitment of law enforcement offers into round-ups many are filled with fear.

-Thanks to DACA, Dolores was able to attend ACC then transfer to Texas State to pursue her major.
+Diana Arévalo, state representative of District 116 fears that should the bill pass, the relationship between communities and law enforcement officers will begin to deteriorate.

 Rapport is important because police are only as effective as the information they obtain—especially in a campus environment.
 Lincoln-Goldfinch, gave the example of a potential victim of sexual assault, afraid of turning to law enforcement officials because of his or her immigration status.

-“We enforce local and state laws,” said Investigator Rod Manzanares of the Texas State University Police Department.
+“We enforce local and state laws,” said Investigator Rod Manzanares of the Texas State University Police Department (UPD).
 While this is a blanket answer for mandate enforcement, UPD has assured me in past conversations it has and will continue to foster a helpful environment for individuals, regardless of immigration status.

 This is not just a student issue by any means.
 Faculty, staff and administration across the state and country will all face questionable futures with upcoming legislation.
 However, organizations and on-campus advocacy groups hope to offer support and a voice for anyone who might need it.